h4yfans/the-articles-i-read/README.md

 3. [Advanced Programming in the UNIX® Environment, Third Edition [B]](https://learning.oreilly.com/library/view/advanced-programming-in/9780321638014/)
 4. [Design Patterns for Microservices and Containers [A]](https://devopedia.org/design-patterns-for-microservices-and-containers)
 5. [How to write in plain English [A]](http://www.plainenglish.co.uk/how-to-write-in-plain-english.html)
+6. [The Surprising Impact of Medium-Size Texts on PostgreSQL Performance [A]](https://hakibenita.com/sql-medium-text-performance)